 Role of TDIL

 The representation of all the 22 constitutionally recognized languages in Unicode Standard is completed.
-Department of Electronics and Information Technology identified the required changes in the then Unicode Standard 3.0 for representation of Indian languages in the Unicode Standard.
-All the required changes have been accepted and incorporated in Unicode Standard version 6.1.
+Ministry of Electronics and Information Technology identified the required changes in the then Unicode Standard 3.0 for representation of Indian languages in the Unicode Standard.
+All the required changes have been accepted and incorporated in Unicode Standard.
 Current improvements in the implementation of Indian scripts based on the Unicode architecture have made the Indian languages available to all over the world.

-The objective of preserving our ancient knowledge, DeitY via TDIL Programme, is taking initiative to encode these historic and archive scripts in Unicode Standard, apart from the 22 constitutionally recognized languages for representation of multilingual text in computer/ electronic media.
+The objective of preserving our ancient knowledge, MeitY via TDIL Programme, is taking the initiative to encode these historic and archive scripts in Unicode Standard, apart from the 22 constitutionally recognized languages for representation of multilingual text in computer/ electronic media.

 For more information please refer Unicode website.